ankidroid/Anki-Android-Backend/README.md

 `VERSION_NAME`.
 Its value is of the form `$BACKEND_VERSION-$ANKI_VERSION`. `$ANKI_VERSION` should be as defined above. `$BACKEND_VERSION` should be incremented compared to the last release.
-1. Run the Github workflow `Build AAR and Robo (all platforms)` manually with a string argument (I typically use `shipit`, but any string will work) - this will trigger a full release build ready for upload to maven.
+1. Run the Github workflow `Build release (from macOS)` manually with a string argument (I typically use `shipit`, but any string will work) - this will trigger a full release build ready for upload to maven.
 1. Check the workflow logs for the link to Maven Central where **if you have a